hchood/brewery_api_clinic/README.md

 1. **Pick an API.**  Some good ones:  Rotten Tomatoes, Yelp, Spotify.
 You can also check out sites like [apis.io](apis.io) to find fun APIs.
 2. **Review the documentation for your API.**
   - What data does it provide you?
 If you're looking at the Spotify API, for example, how would I get a list of all the songs?
 What attributes about each song does it provide? [**NOTE:** You can practice getting data from the API using the `curl` command on the command line.]
-  - Does the API serve up JSON or ?
-JSON?
-XML?
+  - Does the API serve up JSON or XML?
   - Does the API cost money?
 Does it have a limit on the number of requests you can make per day?
   - Do I need an API key to access the data?
-If so, set up an account to get your key(s).
-How do I pass my keys to the API when I make a request?
+    - If so, set up an account to get your key(s).
+    - How do I pass my keys to the API when I make a request?
 (Some APIs, such as the Beer Mapping API we'll use, allow you to pass the key directly into the URL, while others require you to pass it via the request header.)

 3. **Pick a library to query your API.**  Ruby has the [Net::HTTP](http://ruby-doc.org/stdlib-2.1.5/libdoc/net/http/rdoc/Net/HTTP.html) library, but I'd recommend using a gem like [HTTParty](https://github.com/jnunemaker/httparty) (which I'll use here) or [Faraday](https://github.com/lostisland/faraday).
+  - HTTParty has some nice [example apps](https://github.com/jnunemaker/httparty/tree/master/examples).

 ### BUILDING THE APP:
 * **Set your keys.** If you need keys to access the API, use the `dotenv` gem to load your keys.
 (That way, you're not hardcoding your secret credentials into your app.)